mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

 ---
-title: Hands on LLM programming tutorial for developers
+title: Hands on introduction to LLM programming for developers
-description: Help make sense of programming with LLMs for people without a machine learning background
+description: Help make sense of programming with LLMs, a hands on tutorial for developers without a machine learning background
 tags:
   - genai
   - llm
   - langchain
   - openai
+  - python
+  - bedrock
+  - azure
+  - tutorial

 ---

 In this post I will go over an approach to getting developers familiar with LLMs, and how to write code against them.
 It is not meant to be in depth in any way, nor will it cover the inner workings of LLMs or how to make your own.
 The aim is to simply get developers comfortable interacting with LLMs.
-There are nuances in the concepts involved, and those will be skipped as well.
+As with any field, are nuances in the concepts involved, and those will be conveniently hand-waved away.

-For this tutorial you will need access to a commercial off-the-shelf LLM service, such as OpenAI Platform, Azure OpenAI, or Amazon Bedrock; in my examples I will be referencing OpenAI's playground but the others will have similar functionality to follow along.
+For this tutorial you will need access to a commercial off-the-shelf LLM service, such as [OpenAI Playground](https://platform.openai.com/playground), [Azure OpenAI](https://oai.azure.com/portal/), or [Amazon Bedrock](https://us-east-1.console.aws.amazon.com/bedrock/home?region=us-east-1#/text-playground/amazon.titan-text-express-v1); in my examples I will be referencing OpenAI's playground but the others will have similar functionality to follow along.
 You'll also need a Python notebook, which can be a service like [Google Colab](https://colab.research.google.com), [Paperspace Gradient](https://www.paperspace.com/), or [locally in VSCode](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).

+I'll first start with some direct LLM interactions as it helps to have a base understanding of what's happening behind the scenes, and then build up to the actual programmatic interaction in Python.

 ## Clarify some terms

-It's boring but important to get familiar with some of the words that are used in this area.
+It helps to be familiar with some of the words that are used in this area.
 Some are pure marketing, and some have specific meanings.

 **AI** is supposed to be the branch of computer science trying to get machines to do intelligent things.
-It has now been coopted by mainstream media and is now a marketing buzzword, used to describe any sufficiently advanced technology that wows people.
+It has now been coopted by mainstream media and is now employed as a marketing buzzword.
+It is used to describe any sufficiently advanced technology that wows people, which they don't understand.
 As an example, text to speech conversion (dictation) was referred to as AI when it first came out decades ago, but is now a pedestrian aspect of many application interfaces.

 **Machine Learning** is a subset of AI (the field) that focuses on the development of algorithms and models to enable the performance of specific tasks, like predicting the weather, or identifying a dog breed from a photograph.